alols/xcape/README.md

         # Finally use xcape to cause the space bar to generate a space when tapped.
         xcape -e "$spare_modifier=space"

++   You have Caps Lock and Left Control swapped only on your first layout but not on your second one.
+On both layouts the key acting as Left Control should generate the Escape key when pressed and released on its own.

+        xcape -0 '#66=Escape' -1 '#37=Escape'

 Note regarding xmodmap